Examining the Nature and Mechanisms of Psychotic Experiences in Borderline Personality Disorder

 What are the possible risks of taking part?

+One of the computerised tasks may make you feel slightly anxious.
+If at any point you want to pause or to not to continue the study, you can stop without needing to provide a reason why.
 There are no risks associated with the questionnaires or psychological tasks in this study.
 However, some people may feel uncomfortable answering questions about their mood, thoughts, or personal history.

 Should you have thoughts of harming yourself, please contact your local care team, GP or one of the national helplines, such as Samaritans (116 123).
 More information can be found at: